Four-time champion Higgins powers past Grace

 Higgins, 47, turned professional in 1992 and has been an ever-present at the Crucible since 1995, becoming one of the modern-day greats by accumulating 31 ranking titles and nine Triple Crown successes.

-And this performance against English qualifier Grace provided an ominous reminder of his capabilities after arriving in Sheffield off the back of a difficult season that has seen him slip down the world rankings to 11th.
+And this performance against English qualifier Grace - 25 years on from his first world title - provided an ominous reminder of his capabilities after arriving in Sheffield on the back of a difficult season that has seen him slip down the world rankings to 11th.

 While Grace gifted him several easy starters, Higgins' cueing looked in fine touch.
-He showcased his break-building qualities with his 935th and 936th career centuries, while also making sizable contributions of 51, 98, 66, 67 and 97 over the course of the match.
+He showcased his break-building qualities with his 935th and 936th career centuries, while also making sizable contributions of 51, 98, 66, 67 and 97 over the course of the match to conclude things before Tuesday's mid-session interval.

 Sign up to My Sport to follow snooker news on the BBC app.